July 11, 2019

 VR & AR — provide a huge differentiation opportunity for retail

-While virtual reality (VR) is not a new technology until recently it has been mostly the domain of the film and gaming industry.
-Recent times have seen access to sof with its user interface has made it much more accessible for other industries and especially desirable for retailers and marketers looking for new and innovative ways to differentiate and improve the customer experience.
+Whilst virtual reality (VR) is not a new technology until recently it has sat in the domain of the film and gaming industries.
+Recent times have seen access to software and more availability of skilled technicians making it much more accessible for other industries and especially desirable for retailers and marketeers looking for new and innovative ways to differentiate and improve customer experience.
 Augmented Reality (AR) on the other hand is not such a newcomer.
 It has spent the last decade securing its place within the retail industry.
-The ability ‘augment’ the real world with images, text, video, graphics, etc. without obstructing the view of our own surroundings is what lends AR to such wide-scale applicability in retail.
+The ability to ‘augment’ the real world with images, text, video, and interactive characters without obstructing the view of our own surroundings is what lends AR to such wide-scale applicability in retail.